Development Image Build Context

 variables that need to know runtime information (like the full path to mounted directories),

-then these environment variables should be defined in ldmx-env-init.sh
+then these environment variables should be defined in ldmx-env-init.sh or /etc/skel/.profile

 so that users get them "automatically" with denv

-We do this by updating the /etc/skel/.profile
+We do this by updating the /etc/skel/.profile file at the end of the Dockerfile,

-directory if it isn't defined.
+defining LDMX_BASE to be the HOME directory if it isn't defined.

-is only necessary to support the legacy usage
+This mapping of LDMX_BASE to HOME is only necessary to support the legacy usage

-of these images with the custom entrypoint script entry.sh
+of these images with the custom entrypoint script entry.sh and the ldmx suite

-of bash functions defined within ldmx-sw/scripts/ldmx-env.sh
+of bash functions defined within ldmx-sw/scripts/ldmx-env.sh.

-with Images Prior to v4.2.2
+Using denv with Images Prior to v4.2.2

-Images before v4.2.2 did not update /etc/skel/.profile
+Images before v4.2.2 did not update /etc/skel/.profile and so users need to

-in order to functionally use the image with denv
+manually update the .profile in order to functionally use the image with denv.

 - Run a dummy command to copy over the initial

-- Define
+.profile - Define

-- Copy the
+LDMX_BASEasHOMEin your.profile - Copy the

-script into your.profile
+ldmx-env-init.shscript into your.profile

 For example